backstage/backstage/v2-microsite/blog/2020-05-22-phase-2-service-catalog.md

 ## So what is Phase 2?

-> _The core of building Platforms rests in versatile entity management.
+&gt; _The core of building Platforms rests in versatile entity management.
 Entities represent the nouns or the "truths" of our world._

 Quote from [Platform Nuts & Bolts: Extendable Data Models](https://www.kislayverma.com/post/platform-nuts-bolts-extendable-data-models)